 The ConfigMap is then mounted into the containers.

 prepare sidecar container, the

 zookeeper container and the

-vector sidecar container.
-All logs get written into a shared mounted directory, from which the Vector agent reads them and sends them to the vector aggregator.
+All logs get written into a shared mounted directory, from which the Vector agent reads them and sends them to the Vector aggregator.

-The aggregator is configured to use the OpenSearch sink.
-It sends all logs to the sink.
-If the sink is unavailable, it will buffer the log messages.
-It is also the single point where the sink is configured, so the sink is decoupled from the individual product configurations and only needs to be configured in this single location for the whole platform.
+The aggregator is configured to use one or multiple sinks (for example OpenSearch, Elasticsearch), it sends all logs to all sinks.
+If a sink is unavailable, it will buffer the log messages.
+It is also the single point where the sinks are configured, so the sinks are decoupled from the individual product configurations and only needs to be configured in this single location for the whole platform.